Wright Hassall LLP is a Limited Liability Partnership – Registered in England & Wales No. OC315843

 Confidentiality and Data Protection

-Wright Hassall LLP is a defined as a data controller under the Data Protection Act 1998 and is registered with the Information Commissioners Office (ICO) under Z5507739.
+Wright Hassall LLP is defined as a data controller under the GDPR and Data Protection Act 2018 and is registered with the Information Commissioner’s Office (ICO) under Z5507739.
 Wright Hassall only collects or uses personal information for those purposes indicated in our notification with the Information Commissioner’s Office.

 The information we collect